Alyosha015/Stormworks-Image-To-Paintblock/README.md

 ## Usage/Tutorial
 ![ImageConverterGUIv1 5 5](https://user-images.githubusercontent.com/99307745/182013032-4449c326-c0bd-47c6-92dd-c83ff86c71dd.png)
-1. Extract the files from the zip folder, and put them in a folder for the program, then run the exe.
+1. Extract the files from the zip folder to where you want to store the program, then run the exe.
 2. If you plan to generate paintable indicators, check the ```Glow?``` checkbox.
-3. Choose a mode for the paintblock converter with the dropdown in the top left.
-(The names should be mostly self-explanatory, but the different modes are explained below in "Conversion Modes And Image Resizing")
-4. **(If you're generating paintable signs)** Click ```Select File``` and choose the image to import in the file chooser.
+3. **(If you're generating paintable signs)** Click ```Select File``` and choose the image to import in the file chooser.
 4. **(If you're generating paintable indicators)** Click ```Select Background``` to set the image shown on the background of a paintable indicator, and ```Select Glow``` to set the image shown when the paintable indicator is turned on.
 Setting the background image is optional.
 Additionally, if you don't want the glow image to be darkened (which helps with how bright they are) uncheck the ```Darken?``` checkbox.
+5. Choose a mode for the paintblock converter with the dropdown in the top left.
+(The names should be mostly self-explanatory, but the different modes are explained below in "Conversion Modes And Image Resizing")
-5. Set the size of the generated image, in the width/height, what the programs allows to be edited depends on which mode you choose.
+6. Set the size of the generated image, in the width/height, what the programs allows to be edited depends on which mode you choose.
-6. Check the ```Optimize?``` checkbox if you want the program to optimize the generated image with regular blocks (helps with lag by using regular blocks instead of paintblocks for parts of the image where all the pixels are the same/similar color).
+7. Check the ```Optimize?``` checkbox if you want the program to optimize the generated image with regular blocks (helps with lag by using regular blocks instead of paintblocks for parts of the image where all the pixels are the same/similar color).
 If you choose to optimize the image, set the threshold for considering a block of pixels a single color and replacing it with a block.
-(More information in "How Optimizing Works")
+(More information in "How Optimizing Works").
-7. Click ```Generate XML```, and the XML file will be generated and placed directly into your stormworks vehicle folder.
+8. Click ```Generate XML```, and the XML file will be generated and placed directly into your stormworks vehicle folder.
 Generating usually takes less than a second, but for image hundreds of blocks in size it can take a couple seconds.

 ## Conversion Modes And Image Resizing
 1. ```Custom Dimensions``` - Width and Height can be choosen by user, and the image is stretched to fit the new dimensions.